QE2 - Properly Crossing The Atlantic

 About thirty had gathered initially at the designated meeting point but I reckon only twenty-five made it to the first point of call in amidships to see him start the talk.
 He would enthuse about the humble beginnings of Samuel Cunard whilst colourfully reliving the past.

-After a few minutes he would say that we should all turn round to see the next exhibit and when you did there he was again, continuing the fascinating story and highlighting all the interesting artifacts on board.
+After a few minutes he would say that we should all turn round to see the next exhibit and when you did there he was again, continuing the fascinating story and highlighting all the interesting artefacts on board.
 This was to continue throughout the guided tour, so I did eventually wonder whether there was more than one Thomas anyway.

 His tour took us through quite a few areas of the ship and as we went to each level the crowd size visibly diminished.
 Not that they were bored by the talk, you couldn't be, it's just that at their age, climbing and descending all those staircases takes its toll.